quinn-caverly/465-PSU-Study-Guide/median-finding/median-finding.md

   ```
   ---

-🟧 Max subarry problem which was covered in lecture: https://leetcode.com/problems/maximum-subarray
+🟧 Max subarry problem which was covered in lecture, but this algo returns the # of subarrays not the actual subarrays as was in lecture: https://leetcode.com/problems/maximum-subarray

 first solution which I did prior to the class, solves in one iteration of the array, beats 98% of solutions on leetcode (apparently this is called Kadane's algorithm, can't be used for lecture problem because problem shown in lecture actually returns the sub-array not the max value)
 ```python